255BITS/255bits.com/pages/articles/infinite-trading-card-game-part-1/index.md

 One useful tool of machine learning is generating content.

 Given a (relatively) small dataset we can generate an infinite manifold.
-This can be applied to raw pixels of a trading card game.
+This can be applied to raw pixels of each individual card in a trading card game.
+Around 10k cards total, a small dataset.

-I believe this can lead to a new type of trading card game.
+Firstly, I believe this can lead to a new type of trading card game.
 In which the cards are generated infinitely.

-Furthermore, it may also be possible to learn and generate game rules.
+Secondly, it may also be possible to learn and generate game rules.

-Additionally, generating infinite new games with infinite game rules that are measurably balanced by complex sets of learned rules.
+Lastly, it could be possible to generate infinite new games with infinite game rules that are measurably balanced by complex sets of learned rules.
 A trading card game generator.

+We'll focus this article on generating cards from raw pixel values.

 ## Generating infinitely unique cards